While it has many facets and can be applied in many ways, at its core, wabi-sabi is the way you embrace life as it is.

 Start by practicing mindfulness.
 This means phones out of reach and focusing on your immediate surroundings.
 Having a morning cup of tea by the window, meditate or simply focus on your body's sensations when sitting in a piece of furniture.
 Running your hands across a chairs arm and focusing on how it makes you feel.
 Practices like these are almost meditative and root us in reality.

 Wabi-sabi trickles into every part of life.
 It can be the appreciation of food, opting to go to a farmers market or growing your own vegetables.
 Recognise that the produce in your hand may be oddly shaped or have a different hue, unlike the ones found in supermarket chains.
 Encourage your senses when you eat, savour the small things.
 These ideas can be applied to the tapestry of life, but you must actively remind yourself to do so.
-It can be found in the uneven brick walls of your home or the shabby nature of a worn desk, it can be a chair crafted purposefully for your needs, to be weathered over the years alongside you.
+It can be found in the uneven brick walls of your home or the live edge of an oddly shaped table, it can be a chair crafted purposefully for your needs, to be weathered over the years alongside you.

 We live in a world where we are more connected than ever with the use of technology but we also feeling lonelier than ever.
 The Mental Health Foundation in the UK found that one in ten of us feels lonely on a regular basis and 48 per cent of people think we as people are getting lonelier in general.
 Wabi-sabi teachings can help with this.
 How?
 Well, by simply being more present.
 How often do you meet someone for lunch and you find yourself replying to messages on your phone or taking a peek at social media.
 Remind yourself to be humble.
 Focus on what is in front of you, rather than seeking out validation from what is out of reach.
 This makes room for real, more meaningful interactions that we so often crave.
 It is not about what you can change around you, but how you can change what’s within you.